Becky139/Battleship/README.md

 Manual testing was conducted on the following elements that appear in the program:

 - Due to the nature of the project, testing has been implemented throughout the entire project mainly debugging through running the program in the terminal as well as debugging using the python debugger.
-- Sections of code where developed before implementation to make sure it worked and also where run throught the Python validator.
+- Sections of code where developed before implementation to make sure it worked and also where run through the Python validator.
-Tested with invalid inputs: Such as using TypeErrors and ValueErrors, string instead of integers, out of bound inputs, same input twice.
+Tested with invalid inputs: Such as using Type Errors and Value Errors, string instead of integers, out of bound inputs, same input twice.
 - Tested in both Gitpod terminal and CI Heroku terminal.
 - Limit testing has been conducted by myself, Family and peers on slack through the peer-code-review channel, there is currently no reported issues that cause the game to break.

 [Back to top ⇧](#)

 ## Automated Testing

 ### Code Validation
-The [PEP8 Online Checker](https://pep8online.com/) service was used to validate the code written in the run.py file.
+The [PEP8 Online Checker](https://extendsclass.com/python-tester.html/) service was used to validate the code written in the run.py file.

 **Results:**